trampster/Ropu/Docs/CallManagementProtocol.md

 * File ID (uint16)

 ### Registration Update
-Could be a new registration or and update to an existing one
+Could be a new registration or an update to an existing one
 * Packet Type 11 (byte)
 * Request ID (uint16)
 * Group ID (uint16)